adegtiarev/Ciclismo/README.md

   - **Hilt**: For dependency injection, making the codebase modular and testable.
   - **Room**: For local database storage, providing a persistent history of rides.
   - **Google Maps Compose Library**: For displaying interactive maps and drawing ride routes.
+  - **Geofencing API**: For battery-efficient detection of returning to the start location.
   - **Lifecycle-Aware Components**: The tracking logic is encapsulated in a **Foreground Service** that is also a `LifecycleService`, ensuring it is managed correctly by the Android system.
   - **Gradle Version Catalog (TOML)**: For centralized and type-safe dependency management.